 Sydney has the Bridge Climb, this is Adelaide’s equivalent (and it’s a bit cheaper too!)

-Click here to check out the tour options – they do a sunset tour, which if our experience of Adelaide sunsets was anything to go by would be seriously pretty, or day time tours.
+They do a sunset tour, which if our experience of Adelaide sunsets was anything to go by would be seriously pretty, or day time tours.

 There’s a few other activities in Adelaide Oval.
 If you’re more into sports than heights, you can also take a straightforward ‘backstage’ tour of the oval hearing about its history and seeing areas people don’t normally get to check out.